QryptInc/QryptInc.github.io/content/eaas/_index.md

 ## Examples

 The following examples demonstrate how to submit a request and display the returned entropy.
-In the following examples, _{subdomain}_ should be replaced with the subdomain for a server in the geographic location you would like to use (see Table 2), _{kib_entropy}_ should be replaced with an integer between 1 and 512, and _{qrypt_access_token}_ should be replaced with an access token generated using your Qrypt account.
+In the following examples, _{subdomain}_ should be replaced with the subdomain for a server in the geographic location you would like to use (see Table 2), _{kib_entropy}_ should be replaced with an integer between 1 and 512, and _{qrypt_access_token}_ should be replaced with an access token.

 ## Curl